Welcome to University of Karachi Alumni Association in Toronto, Canada

 (v) Board of Directors would meet as per agreed upon meeting schedules to discuss agenda items and issue minuets of the meeting.

-(vi) Board of Directors would consist of eleven elected directors.
+(vi) Board of Directors would consist of up to eleven elected directors.
 Such directors would decide among themselves with consensus for the formation of Executive Committee.
 This committee would consist of six executive positions and five committee members at large.

 Article VI – Executive Committee (Positions & Responsibilities)

-Board of Directors would consist of 11 directors.
+Board of Directors would consist of up to 11 directors.
 Those elected directors would decide on executive member positions by consensus.
 There would be six designated executive committee positions i.e. President, General Secretary, Treasurer, Communication Secretary, Social & Entertainment Secretary and Membership Secretary.
 Furthermore, there would be five executive members at large.
 Responsibilities are illustrated as follows.

 -Responsible to ensure that bylaws are followed by all and members and Association is fulfilling its obligations towards stated objectives.